crt25/collimator/docs/overview/developer-setup-guide.md

 ## Infrastructure and deployment

-The project uses Terraform to manage its cloud infrastructure on AWS.
-The configuration is located in the `terraform/infrastructure` directory.
+The project uses OpenTofu to manage its cloud infrastructure on AWS.
+The configuration is maintained in the [collimator-infrastructure](https://github.com/crt25/collimator-infrastructure) repository.
 It defines modules for networking, database, backend (Fargate), frontend (S3/CloudFront), and apps (S3/CloudFront).

 This setup is intended for deployment and is not required for local development, but it provides context on how the application is hosted in a production-like environment.
 Files into `.github/workflows` provide another way to understand the project architecture.